TritonVM/triton-vm/specification/src/random-access-memory-table.md

 1. The Bézout coefficient 1 `bc1` is equal to the first coefficient of the Bézout coefficient polynomial `bcpc1`.
 1. The running product polynomial `rpp` starts with `🧼 - ramp`.
 1. The formal derivative `fd` starts with 1.
-1. The running product for clock jump differences `rpcjd` starts with 1.
 1. The running product for the permutation argument with the Processor Table `rppa` has absorbed the first row with respect to challenges 🍍, 🍈, 🍎, and 🌽 and indeterminate 🛋.
+1. The logarithmic derivative for the clock jump difference lookup `ClockJumpDifferenceLookupClientLogDerivative` is 0.

 ### Initial Constraints as Polynomials